What Is Proactive Maintenance?

 - Lubricating Machines at Regular Intervals: Machines with rotating components need regular lubrication to avoid surface-to-surface friction.
 Make sure you’re storing lubricants properly to prevent contamination.

-- Checking the Tread Depth of Car Tires: Worn out car tires dramatically decrease the safety and performance of a vehicle.
+- Checking the Tread Depth of Car Tires: Worn-out car tires dramatically decrease the safety and performance of a vehicle.
 Monitoring the tread depth of car tires is another example of proactive maintenance.
 For this, most tires come with an integrated wear bar indicator.

 Reactive maintenance may seem like a good idea at first, given that it’s so easy to implement—just fix it when it breaks, right?
 However, bills for outsourced emergency maintenance tasks can quickly add up and unexpected downtime is inefficient.

-1. Start With Your Most Critical Assets
+1. Start with Your Most Critical Assets

 Critical equipment is equipment that is vital to a facility’s functioning and productivity.
 It’s a great starting point for your proactive maintenance program, as it will yield the highest ROI.
-Even small changes in how you manage your most critical machinery can have a big impact on your operations and extend the life of assets.
+Even small changes in how you manage your most critical machinery can have a big impact on your operations and extend the “useful life” of assets.

 2. Make Maintenance an Essential Part of Your Business